zhg-SZPT/RayLite/README.md

-# RayLite
-A Plug-and-Play Lightweight Strategy for Contraband Detection in X-ray Images
+# RayLite：A Plug-and-Play Lightweight Strategy for Contraband Detection in X-ray Images